Research interests and future directions

 Interested in coming to work with me as a student or post-doc?
 Please get in touch!
 Current and near-future research directions include:

-- Controls on sediment size in mountain landscapes
+- Controls on sediment size and soil production in mountain landscapes

 - Climatic signals in weathering, erosion, and landscape change